anthub-services/node-api-and-client-boilerplate/README.md

 Note: To run the commands above for separate client Docker instance, simply change the project directory from `root` to `client`.
 Same applies for local.

+## Other API App Boilerplate

+- [Node API Mockup Data Boilerplate](https://github.com/rickyhurtado/node-api-mockup-data-boilerplate) – non-database API server powered by [Express](https://expressjs.com/)

 ## Users

-With the [API](https://github.com/rickyhurtado/node-client-and-api-boilerplate/tree/master/api) app, use the following credentials to test different API responses.
+With the [API](https://github.com/rickyhurtado/node-client-and-api-boilerplate/tree/master/api) or the [Node API Mockup Data Boilerplate](https://github.com/rickyhurtado/node-api-mockup-data-boilerplate/tree/master) app, use the following credentials to test different API responses.
 Default password for all accounts is `password`.

 - **Admin User:** `admin@email.com` - can access all applications
 - **Admin User witout Settings page:** `admin_no_settings@email.com` - no access on admin Settings page